go-cristian/slate/source/index.html.md

 ## Notifications

-If you want your application to be able to receive notifications you need to contact the pager team <code> ios@pager.com </code> and in the app you need to set it up in the init of the sdk.
+If you want your application to be able to receive notifications you need to contact the pager team <code> ios@pager.com </code>

+There are two ways to set up the push notification token on PagerKit.

 ```objective_c
 #import <PagerKit/PagerKit.h>